 We have argued that many attributions of moral disengagement to individuals are at odds with research on the moral psychology of children and adults.
 Still, the questions that moral disengagement theory was designed to address are undoubtedly important.
 For instance, many readers will probably share Bandura's stances on gun rights, environmental issues, and capital punishment.
-These readers may agree with Bandura (2015) that the administration of capital punishment involves "stripping morality from every phase," (p.
-280) that there is no "humane way to execute people," (p.
-280) and that anyone who endorses capital punishment must have a misguided moral view.
-It is then tempting to ask: "How do individuals come to hold misguided views, endorsing immoral or inhumane practices?"
+These readers may agree with Bandura that the administration of capital punishment involves "stripping morality from every phase" (p.
+280), that there is no "humane way to execute people" (p.
+280), and that anyone who endorses capital punishment must have a misguided moral view.
+It is then tempting to ask, "How do individuals come to hold misguided views, endorsing immoral or inhumane practices?"

-However, this question, while interesting and important, is not an empirical psychological question.
-Terms such as "inhumane" or "immoral" are evaluative concepts not assessed through observable characteristics of human activities.
-For instance, Bandura (2015) argues that capital jurors morally disengage by "displacing agency" (pp. 292-295).
-Specifically, Bandura argues that these jurors are displacing responsibility when they say that they are responsible for following the instructions from the court, and not for the death of the sentenced person.
-However, to argue that such conceptions of the role of jurors is a displacement of responsibility - i.e. not what it ought to be - presumes a particular conception about what jurors should and should not do.
-Such conceptions of the rightful role of capital jurors are not based on research findings, but on evaluative stances that fall outside the boundaries of empirical psychology.
+However, this question, though interesting and important, is not an empirical psychological question.
+Terms such as inhumane and immoral are evaluative concepts not assessed through observable characteristics of human activities.
+For instance, Bandura argues that capital jurors morally disengage by "displacing agency" (pp. 292-295).
+Specifically, Bandura argues that these jurors are displacing responsibility when they say that they are responsible for following the instructions from the court and not for the death of the sentenced person.
+However, to argue that such conceptions of the role of jurors is a displacement of responsibility (i.e. not what it ought to be) presumes a particular conception about what jurors should and should not do.
+Such conceptions of the rightful role of capital jurors are not based on research findings but on evaluative stances that fall outside the boundaries of empirical psychology.

-Elsewhere, Bandura (2015) argues that politicians in Western countries morally disengage when they encourage citizens to have more children.
+Elsewhere, Bandura argues that politicians in Western countries morally disengage when they encourage citizens to have more children.
 Bandura claims that such encouragements are misguided because they contribute to overpopulation.
-For instance, when the German minister of family affairs expressed delight about the increase in German birthrates, Bandura argues that she conferred "moral legitimacy on harmful practices" (2015, p.
-392-393).
-However, it is hardly a psychological fact that increasing birthrates in industrialized countries is a harmful practice devoid of moral legitimacy.
-In these and other cases, the attribution of moral disengagement is not primarily based on a psychological examination of the persons involved, but also on the evaluation - made by researchers - that the persons were doing or saying something inhumane or otherwise morally wrong.
-In this sense, moral disengagement is not an empirical psychological construct, and may equally well be called moral misengagement the wrongful application of moral considerations.
-In our view, the problem with these attributions of moral misengagement is not that there is no moral right and wrong; the problem is that empirical psychology is not equipped to determine what counts as moral rights and wrongs.
-Rather, responsibility for determining how people ought to treat each other rests with all human agents, researchers and non-researchers alike.
+For instance, when the German minister of family affairs expressed delight about the increase in German birth rates, Bandura argues that she conferred "moral legitimacy on harmful practices" (2015, pp. 392-393).
+However, it is hardly a psychological fact that increasing birth rates in industrialized countries is a harmful practice devoid of moral legitimacy.
+In these and other cases, the attribution of moral disengagement is not based primarily on a psychological examination of the people involved but also on the evaluation, made by researchers, that the people were doing or saying something inhumane or otherwise morally wrong.
+In this sense, moral disengagement is not an empirical psychological construct, and may equally well be called moral misengagement, the wrongful application of moral considerations.
+In our view, the problem with these attributions of moral misengagement is not that there is no moral right and wrong at all.
+Rather, we assert the problem is that empirical psychology is not equipped to determine which positions count as moral rights and wrongs.
+Rather, responsibility for determining how people ought to treat each other rests with all human agents, researchers and nonresearchers alike.